CARR0T02/cv-project/README.md

 CV Application

 This application is to learn React.
+On top of that, I have tried to use Sass and Bulma for the web design.

 It includes the following: